tierpod/metatiles-cacher/README.md

 metatiles-cacher
 ================

-metatiles-cacher contains a few small services:
+metatiles-cacher contains:

-1) metatiles_cacher - for serving tiles from metatiles cache.
-Contains slippy-map based on [LeafLet][1].
+1) metatiles_cacher - daemon for serving tiles from metatiles cache.
 If tile not found in cache, download from remote source and write to metatiles cache.

+Contains slippy-map based on [LeafLet][1] for png tiles.
+For vector tiles, you can use [Tangram][5] (download and put it in static directory).

 2) convert_latlong - converts latitude and longitude to z, x, y format